What is an NPA loan?

 SMA 1 | Principal or interest overdue more than 30 days |

-SMA 2 | Principal or interest overdue more than 60 days |
+SMA 2 | Principal or interest overdue for more than 30 days |

-NPA | Principal or interest overdue more than 90 days |
+NPA | Principal or interest overdue for more than 60 days |

 But, once the account is classified as a non-performing asset.
 Banks start to recover the loan through other legal ways like issuing legal notices to borrowers, taking possession & auctioning the underlying securities/collateral under the Sarfasi Act 2002.